Elections (New Zealand)

 • Select Political parties.

-• This covers the original 2 party system and right up to the present day when a number of smaller parties are able to gain seats and potentially join with a bigger party to form a government.
+• This covers the original two-party system, and the current MMP voting system that enables smaller parties to gain seats and join bigger parties to form a government.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!